AT Protocol DIDs

 , and only in testing and development.did:plc

 , which is a novel DID method developed by Bluesky.
 See the did-method-plc GitHub repository for details.
-Even though this method is referred to as "placeholder", it will be supported indefinitely.

 In the future, a small number of additional methods may be supported.
 It is not the intention to support all or even many DID methods, even with the existence of universal resolver software.